square/okhttp/concurrency.md

 The application-layer can also do blocking reads.
 If the application asks to read and there's nothing available, we need to hold that thread until either the bytes arrive, the stream is closed, or a timeout elapses.
 If we get bytes but there's nobody asking for them, we buffer them.
 We don't consider bytes as delivered for flow control until they're consumed by the application.

 Consider an application streaming a video over http/2.
-Perhaps the user pauses the video, and the application stops reading bytes from this stream.
+Perhaps the user pauses the video and the application stops reading bytes from this stream.
 The buffer will fill up, and flow control prevents the server from sending more data on this stream.
 When the user unpauses her video the buffer drains, the read is acknowledged, and the server proceeds to stream data.

 #### Shared reader thread

 We can't rely on application threads to read data from the socket.
 Application threads are transient: sometimes they're reading and writing and sometimes they're off doing application-layer things.
 But the socket is permanent, and it needs constant attention: we dispatch all incoming frames so the connection is good-to-go when the application layer needs it.

 So we have a dedicated thread for every socket that just reads frames and dispatches them.

-The reader thread must never block on the application layer because this allows one slow stream to hold up the entire connection.
-Otherwise a slow incoming stream handler could starve the connection while this is happening.
+The reader thread must never run application-layer code.
+Otherwise one slow stream can hold up the entire connection.

-It must never block on writing because this can deadlock the connection.
+Similarly, the reader thread must never block on writing because this can deadlock the connection.
 Consider a client and server that both violate this rule.
 If you get unlucky, they could fill up their TCP buffers (so that writes block) and then use their reader threads to write a frame.
 Nobody is reading on either end, and the buffers are never drained.

 #### Do-stuff-later pool